mithril-security/blindai-preview/README.md

 Cons:
 - This option does not offer the hardware security guarantees of Intel SGX.
 It is not suitable for production.

+If this is the right option for you, you can:

+- Check out our [quick tour notebook](#Quick tour).
+This will show you how you can install and use BlindAI's client and server testing packages.
+- Test your own Python scripts or notebooks using the `blindai_preview` PyPi packages with the `blindai_preview.testing` server.

+If you have any trouble with these your test programs, compare your usage against our [example notebooks](link) or contact us via Discord or Github!

 ### Case two: Deploying BlindAI on Azure DCsv3 VM
 **recommended 🥇**